Cap-go/electric-d1-sync/README.md

 ## How it Works

 The sync process runs as a scheduled task every minute.
-For each table in each database:
+For each table in the database:

 1. A separate sync request is made to the `/sync` endpoint
 2. The worker handles each request independently, spreading the load